AppSecure-nrw/security-belts/orange/logging-of-security-events.md

-# Logging of security events
+# Logging of Security Events

 Security relevant events are logged.
 The following events tend to be security relevant:
 - successful/failed login/logout